Active Recruiting

 This is also where Google's Employer Brand is so powerful too, like their popular "a day in the life" style videos thath their own employees make to help build their talent pipeline.
 We are huge fans of the Google day in the life videos, like this one from Dan Ash.

-Best Practices for Effective Active Recruiting
+What Are The Best Practices for Effective Active Recruiting?

 If you're looking to incorporate active recruitment into your overall talent acquisition strategy, here are a few practical steps you can follow: